SCGP’s Commitment to Sustainable Supply Chains

 However, if their product & service is critical because of high purchasing volume, critical components, or non-substitutable products.
 These suppliers are classified as:

-2. Critical Suppliers
+2. Critical Suppliers (Significant Suppliers)

 Critical Suppliers, also referred to as critical tier 1 suppliers, provide products or services that are vital to SCGP’s operations.
 These suppliers often account for a significant portion of SCGP’s procurement spend or provide non-substitutable products.
 This criticality must be determined as to what caused it by these suppliers.
 Therefore, these suppliers have to survey which supplier is critical to them.
 That leads to the next segmentation.

-3. High Potential Sustainability (ESG) Risk Suppliers
+3. High Potential Sustainability (ESG) Risk Suppliers (Significant Suppliers)

 High Potential Sustainability Risk Suppliers are manufacturers or distributors whose operations pose significant ESG risks, such as poor labor practices, environmental harm, or governance failures.
 Examples include risks related to human rights violations, improper waste management, or legal non-compliance.